jmecom/virtual-6502/README.md

 this should not affect your usage of the program, as the known issues don't arise when used from the command line interface.
 If they do, please let me know!

+## Todo list
+* Finish the instruction set
+* Implement complete assembly language with support for labels, comments, etc.
+* Implement a screen to output to